nstepka/bring-your-own-data-case-study/README.md

 - **Dimensionality Reduction**: Reduce dimensionality using PCA and visualize in 2D space.
 - **Feature Selection**: Select top features based on F-values and p-values.

+- This was designed to bring in the hello world of data, the iris data set.
+For out-of-the-box use, use iris.csv

 ### Causality Analysis

 - **Define Relationships**: Define causal relationships between variables using a graphical interface or upload a DOT file.
 - **Create Causal Model**: Create a causal model based on defined relationships and estimate causal effects.
 - **Estimation**: Estimate causal effects and assess their significance.
 - **Run Refutation Tests**: Perform refutation tests to test the reliability of causal estimates.

+- Works out of the box if you bring in df_selcted1.csv and bring in causal_graph_complete.dot in the causal graph section.
+Target price as the outcome and accommodates as the treatment

+### Save your model
+- **Model Saving**:  After all your hard work of feature engineering exploring the data and the models you can save your current csv file.